toscanosaul/saul/index.md

 <br />
-I got my MS and PhD in Operations Research from Cornell in the US, and BS in Mathematics from the University of Guanajuato in Mexico.
+I got my MS and PhD in Operations Research from Cornell University in the US, and BS in Mathematics from the University of Guanajuato in Mexico.